learn-co-curriculum/dsc-probability-simulations-lab/README.md

 ## Objectives
 You will be able to:
-* Perform simple random simulations using `numpy`
-* Run simulations with conditional probabilities, total probability, and the product rule
+* Use knowledge of conditional probabilities, total probabilities, and the product rule to run random simulations using numpy

 ## Exercise 1
 ### Part 1

 Suppose you have two bags of marbles.
 The first bag contains 6 white marbles and 4 black marbles.
 The second bag contains 3 white marbles and 7 black marbles.
 Now suppose you put the two bags in a box.
-Now if you close your eyes, grab a bag from the box, and then grab a marble from the bag,

-**what is the probability that it is black**?
+Now if you close your eyes, grab a bag from the box, and then grab a marble from the bag, **what is the probability that it is black**?

 ```python